Ayurveda & Autumn

 This is Vata season — Autumn –to– winter —- Vata

-Autumn in New Zealand is a time of change.
-Temperatures drop and days become shorter sunsets are generally more beautiful and vibrant.
+This is Vata season!
+Autumn to winter in New Zealand sees strong Vata in our bodies.
+It is a time of change.
+Temperatures drop and days become shorter sunsets are more beautiful and vibrant.
 Leaves change colour.
-In a nutshell everything is in a state of flux.
+In a nutshell, everything is in a state of flux.

 Pay attention to diet: I recommend Vata pacifying diet, filling, oily, spicy food preferably cooked fresh and served hot.
-Think of soups for lunch with a dollop of butter or your favourite curry for lunch, hot porridge as opposed to cereal and milk for breakfast and a heart stew for dinner.
-Consider hot/warm desert as opposed to ice-cream
+Think of soups for lunch with a dollop of butter or your favourite curry for lunch, hot porridge as opposed to cereal and milk for breakfast and a hearty stew for dinner.
+Consider hot/warm dessert as opposed to ice-cream.
+Eat seasonal fruits and vegetables- prefer heavy ones with plenty of water content, wear bright clothes like yellow-orange, wear light perfume keep yourself warm through the day.
+Take time to observe changes in surroundings e.g. changing colours and different shades of leaves, leaves falling, trees without leaves, the aroma of winter, the smell of wood fire, fog, frost etc.

 Dinacharya: Dinacharya is following a rhythm or routine in Ayurveda.
 Follow regular times for waking up, breakfast, lunch tea dinner exercise and so on.
 Build time for quiet reflection either in the form of meditation or writing your journal, read scriptures listen to discourses sing or listen to calming music in the evenings.
 Sit in steam room Ayurveda recommends steam as opposed to Sauna for pacifying Vata.

-Massage: Abhayanga or whole body massage with generous oil application is good for opening energy channels, removing toxins and relaxing the body.
-I recommend a calming oil like Vata oil but you can chose one that works for you.
+Massage: Abhyanga or whole-body massage with generous oil application is good for opening energy channels, removing toxins and relaxing the body.
+I recommend a calming oil like Vata oil but you can choose one that works for you.
 The key is to apply oil throughout the body.
 Either you or your partner can do the massage.
 Remember long gentle strokes are best for calming Vata.

 Dr Rachna Kumar BAMS